foxkit-us/supergameherm/doc/platform.rst

 Windows 7 (Visual Studio 2010)
 ==============================

 No special build steps are required.
-This compiler supports enough C99 to build SuperGameHerm in C mode, instead of C++.

 The emulator should run without issue with both SDL 2 and GDI.